Intermediate English

 Perhaps you'd like to know how to become a secret agent like me?
 Well, honestly, it's partly a question of background, partly one of character.

 My father was a Scotsman, who loved adventure; unfortunately his life wasn't as charmed as mine, and he died in a climbing accident when I was 11.
 That was a tragic moment for me, but I made up my mind to lead the sort of life that would make him proud.
-Of course, I got a good start.
-When I was 13, I was sent to school at Eton, England's most prestigious public school; that's the place where Prince William and David Cameron both went to school.
+Of course, I got a better start than most people.
+When I was 13, I was sent to school at Eton, England's most prestigious public school; that's the place where Prince William and Boris Johnson both went to school.
 Half the boys in the school went on to become important people — MP's, diplomats, top government officials and businessmen and so on, so I got a lot of useful contacts.
 As for playing cards, well that was strictly forbidden at school, but the less we say about that the better!

 My school also helped me move easily in high society; you know, wearing a bow tie and a dinner jacket comes quite naturally to me, as that was more or less our school uniform!